Beware of Inexperienced Streamlined Counsel

 You Contacted Inexperienced OVDP Attorneys

 These calls are just as obvious.
-A client will contact us after speaking with an inexperienced attorney who probably handles five different types of tax law, is not a CPA/EA, and really has no trial, legal, or criminal tax experience.
+A client will contact us after speaking with an inexperienced attorney who probably handles five different types of tax law, and really has no trial, legal, or criminal tax experience.

 In these types of situations, the potential client will tell us that they essentially knew they were willful.
 They’ve done the research, they have a solid understanding of the law, and realize that maybe they were scared, or thought they would not be in the United States for very long, but they knew there was something they were supposed to report.
 Sometimes the client may get it wrong, and is not actually willful, but 99% of the time, when the client truly believes he or she was willful, they are — and are still scared and are not comfortable yet telling us the full story.